-Join Richard Harrington for an in-depth discussion in this video Choosing capture settings, part of Shooting a High-Dynamic Range (HDR) Time-Lapse Video.
+Join Richard Harrington for an in-depth discussion in this video Choosing capture settings, part of Time-Lapse Video: High-Dynamic Range (HDR).

 I'm going to get this camera rolling.
 It seems like it's about set, so let's just step in here.
 HDL looks good.
 Five shots.
 Two steps.
 Let's do one more test exposure.
 Two, three, four, and five.
 Remember, the speed changes as the camera stays open longer.
 But that dynamic range looks pretty good.
 Now, I can switch on over to timer, and what I'm going to do is put a little bit of an initial delay in, just five seconds.